Northern British Columbia

 (1850 ? - unknown), near Good Hope Lake ?

-A Hudson's Bay Co. post located south of Lower Post.
+A Hudson's Bay Co. post located south of Lower Post, on the Dease River at Caribou Creek.

 (1875 - 1943), McDame Post